Get a Total Body Workout in Bed

 Who knew staying in bed could get you in such great shape?

-The buzzer of your alarm clock goes off and you realize that your “new year-work out more“ resolution may be turning into a “catch more Zzzzs” resolution because the thought of heading to the gym right now seems incredibly painful.
+The buzzer of your alarm clock goes off and you realize that your "new year-work out more" resolution may be turning into a "catch more Zzzzs" resolution because the thought of heading to the gym right now seems incredibly painful.
 Well, what if I told you that today's workout can take place in bed?
 Sound too good to true?
-It isn't and here’s why: The bed actually can be an effective place to perform both cardiovascular and strength protocols.
+It isn't and here's why: The bed actually can be an effective place to perform both cardiovascular and strength protocols.
 Just like Balance Disc or Bosu Ball, the bed can assist in development of proprioception, which is basically the feedback loop between the body and the brain.
 When an individual is performing exercises on an unstable surface, they are training their brain to fire more rapidly in order to make adjustments to the body's position based on the circumstance.
 The body then reacts by re-stabilize, which has multiple benefits.
 Go ahead, stay in the sack and enjoy these 5 exercise that will strengthen your core, develop leaner muscles, and provide your joints with greater stability (which, will come into play when you are out on the town in your heels)!
 How it works:

 - Perform each protocol for 30-60 seconds.